Evelyn Dove

 Evelyn Mary Dove (11 January 1902 – 7 March 1987) was a British singer and actress, who early in her career drew comparisons with Josephine Baker.
 Of Sierra Leone Creole and English parentage, Dove is recognized as a "trailblazing performer": in 1939, she made history as the first black singer to feature on BBC Radio, building a solid reputation not only through her work in Britain but also internationally, travelling to France, Germany, Italy, Austria, the Netherlands, Hungary, the United States, India and Spain.
 She was featured as a Google Doodle on what would have been her 117th birthday in 2019.

 Family background

-Evelyn Mary Dove was born at the Lying-in Hospital, Endell Street, London, the daughter of leading Sierra Leonean barrister Francis (Frans) Dove (1869–1949) and his English first wife Augusta, née Winchester, from whom he was later divorced.
+Evelyn Mary Dove was born on 11 January 1902 at the Lying-in Hospital, Endell Street, London.
+She was the daughter of leading Sierra Leonean barrister (Francis) Frans Dove (1869–1949), who became the first President of the Gold Coast Bar Association, and Augusta, née Winchester, from England.
+Her parents later divorced.
 Evelyn's older brother Frank Dove, who studied law at Oxford University, was called up by the British army in 1915 and fought at the Battle of Cambrai, being awarded the Military Medal.
+Her younger half-sister was Ghanaian journalist and politician Mabel Dove Danquah.